 By Celina M. Nadelman, M.D.

 A 78-year-old woman walks into clinic.
-The first thing I notice is her neck.
-It is enlarged by several massive lumps on both sides, with the right larger than the left.
+The first thing I notice is her neck lymph nodes.
+It is enlarged by several massive lumps in the neck, with the right larger than the left.
 She said she did not really notice them until possibly a few months ago.
 She hasn’t been herself lately, as she had been mourning the death of her daughter.

 Patient with Massive Neck Lymph nodes

 I ask the usual questions during the interview phase of the history and physical exam.
-At the physical exam, the lumps feel slightly hard to the touch but are non-tender.
-Ultrasound at the time, showed several masses, all stuck together, extending from her ear, down to her clavicle.
+At the physical exam, the lymph nodes in the neck feel slightly hard to the touch but are non-tender.
+Ultrasound at the time showed several masses, all stuck together, extending from her ear down to her clavicle.
+The findings raised suspicion for lymphoma neck or other causes involving lymph glands that are part of the immune system.

 I clean and numb the area with a local anesthetic.
-I then perform an ultrasound-guided fine needle aspiration biopsy of the neck lesions.
+I then perform an ultrasound-guided fine needle aspiration biopsy of the neck lymph nodes.
 In addition to making my usual smears, I put some of the biopsy material in special pink fluid, called RPMI.
 It is a fluid that helps cells stay alive and healthy.
-That material goes to another lab for a specialized test called Flow Cytometry.
+That material goes to another lab for a specialized test called Flow Cytometry, which evaluates white blood cells and their surface markers.

 In the next few days, the report from the flow cytometry confirms what I had suspected from my microscopic analysis.
-The patient has CLL/SLL, chronic lymphocytic leukemia/small lymphocytic lymphoma.
+The patient has CLL/SLL, chronic lymphocytic leukemia/small lymphocytic lymphoma a type of non-Hodgkin lymphoma that involves white blood cells and often starts in lymph nodes in the neck.

 Slide of CLL/SLL